Tuesday, November 26, 2019

 Like I stated above, Triceratops is a well-studied animal thanks to a huge amount of fossils that have been found from it over the years.
 Among these fossils we have massive adults, possessing some of the largest skulls of any land animal all the way down to tiny babies with horns no larger than my thumb.
 We also have what are believed to be juveniles, older than babies but not yet sexually mature adults, with upturned brow horns which would grow more forward later in life.

 Some scientists believe that the animal we call Triceratops was actually only a sub-adult form of a more mature form, which is currently considered a different genus, TorosaurusTorosaurus had a longer frill that is much thinner than that of Triceratops and possessed two finestrae (holes).
-Despite the fact that this hypothesis has been getting a lot of press lately (because Triceratops is such a popular animal) a lot of paleontologists still don't agree with it.
-One major problem with this idea is the fact that many definite Torosaurus skulls are smaller than some Triceratops skulls.
-Even though this doesn't completely disprove the hypothesis (individual size variation is possible) a lot more solid evidence and data is needed to prove it.
-As of now, Triceratops and Torosaurus are still widely accepted as different genera.
+Despite the fact that this hypothesis received a lot of press (because Triceratops is so popular) a lot of paleontologists still don't agree with it.
+One major problem with this idea is the fact that many Torosaurus skulls are smaller and found to be from younger individuals than many Triceratops skulls on the fossil record.
+Another problem with considering Triceratops and Torosaurus the same is the fact that despite overlapping in time, the two kinds of dinosaurs are consistently found in different parts of the continent, never together.
+Even though these points don't completely disprove the hypothesis (individual size variation is possible and maybe older individuals preferred different habitats for some reason?) it certainly is strong evidence to support that the two forms were more than likely separate taxa.

 Torosaurus skull on display at the Academy of Natural Sciences in Philladelphia.
 Note the two large finestra in the frill.